-It is important to know that for high, combustion efficient, clean burns, you will need to have sufficient temperatures inside the firebox for thorough combustion.
+It is important to know that for clean highly efficient burns you will need to have sufficient temperatures inside the firebox for thorough combustion.
 The best method for determining if you have sufficient temperatures is to watch the brick lining in your firebox.
 When you first light your stove or fireplace insert, the firebrick will turn a dark brown or black.
-After 20 to 30 minutes of a hot fire, most of the bricks should return to near their original light brown or yellow color.
-This means the firebrick have reached a high enough temperature for your stove to achieve high combustion efficiency.
+After 20 to 30 minutes of a hot fire, most of the bricks should return to near their original beige color.
+This means the firebrick have reached a high enough temperature for your stove to achieve high combustion efficiency and you are ready to adjust the draft control to a lower setting.

 Second and just as important, is achieving a high level of heat transfer efficiency.
 Slowing the rate of flow through the stove or insert enhances heat transfer, thus allowing more time for heat to be transferred into your home.
-To do this, be sure to thoroughly preheat your stove and then reduce the amount of primary air by closing the draft control (lower left) to about 1/2 to 3/4 open.
-This will decrease the excess oxygen in your flue, which carries heat up your chimney, but should still be enough air to allow the stove to produce its maximum heat output.
+To do this, be sure to thoroughly preheat your stove and then reduce the amount of primary air by closing the draft control down to a lower setting.
 (More air may produce a slightly greater amount of heat, but will greatly increase wood consumption).
-When the area being heated reaches a comfortable temperature, slow the burn rate by closing the control to further improve heat transfer.